Diche-Bach/Chronicle-The-Disintegration-of-Russian-Military/Chronicle-of-Russian-Disintegration.md

 24 Aug 2025 [Russian soldier commit suicide after being hit by an FPV drone of the 414th "Birds of Magyar" UAS Brigade, 24.08.25FPV/ Kamikaze/ Loitering (v.redd.it)](https://www.reddit.com/r/DroneCombat/comments/1mz1j24/russian_soldier_commit_suicide_after_being_hit_by/)

 1 Sept 2025 [Punishment in Russian army for the soldier who has called the hotline and told about poor conditions of service (NSFW)](https://www.reddit.com/r/UkraineWarVideoReport/comments/1n53dur/punishment_in_russian_army_for_the_soldier_who/)

+3 Sept 2025 the lack of discipline and order in Putin's horde is used against them: [Ukrainian Soldier of 425th OSHP "Skelya" pretended to be one of the Russians, and then at the right moment he eliminated them](https://www.reddit.com/r/DroneCombat/comments/1n7b9r0/ukrainian_soldier_of_425th_oshp_skelya_pretended/)

+Over the past 3.7 years, Putin's horde has transformed into a hobo army, with a few scraps of professionalism sprinkled in.
+There are scores of videos of troops clearly ‘on duty’ in civilian clothing, with zero emblems or identifiers.
+In fact, since Crimea and Donbas, running around in non-standard, indistinguishable garb has been the norm.

+This lack of discipline, order, professionalism, and adherence to international standards of warfare is a double-edged sword.
+It allowed the Kremlin to pull off the ‘plausibly’ deniable Crimea takeover (which fooled no one except cowardly Western leaders).
+But it also makes even the simplest ruse highly credible to the average Russian trooper.

+At this point, it would seem that just having your patch tucked under your armor and speaking Russian with a believable accent is enough to dupe them.
+A grey area?
+Maybe.
+But Putin created that grey area back in spring 2014, and he’s been cultivating it for more than a decade.

+If the Kremlin wants a ‘level playing field,’ they’d need to multiply their discipline by an order of magnitude.
+Instead, they’re stuck with what they built: a shoddy-ass hobo army, easily tricked into extra casualties.
+That’s just a meager slice of justice.